Crafting a Strong Product Business Case

 Business Case Structure

-Business cases can be thought of as having two elements: the business context and financials.
+A product manager’s business case can be thought of as having two elements: the business context and financials.
 The financials project the likely performance of the product in financial terms over a given investment horizon, elaborating what must be invested and expected returns on those investments.
 There is a tendency for people to think of these figures alone as the business case.
 However, optimal decision-making requires a second element: business context.
 If the financials show what we hope to achieve, business context provides the minimal set of information needed to understand why we want to achieve it and some insight into what we will do to achieve it.

 Element 1: Business Context